adoerr/motor/README.md

 # motor

-`motor` (German for 'engine') is a playground for blockchain experiments and exploration based on [Substrate](https://github.com/paritytech/substrate).
-Mostly related to block authoring and finalization.
+`motor` (German for 'engine') is a playground for blockchain experiments and exploration based on [Substrate](https://github.com/paritytech/substrate) and mostly related to block authoring and finalization.

 Note that `motor` follows [Substrate](https://github.com/paritytech/substrate) `master`.
 We do check in `Cargo.lock` for  a somewhat controlled update process of [Substrate](https://github.com/paritytech/substrate), however.